-It’s winter in many parts of North America now and many people may start to be bothered by “winter itch”, that dry , flaky, reddened skin condition that may occur when heated homes become dry.
+It’s getting colder in many parts of North America now and many people may start to be bothered by “winter itch”, that dry , flaky, reddened skin condition that may occur when heated homes become dry.
 Even if you live in a warmer climate, you could be like some of my patients who experience oilier, break-out prone skin, especially if you perspire more often.

 Whichever your skin condition is, you don’t have to put up with the flaky itchiness or embarrassing break outs.
 I’d like to share with you what I tell my own patients about making the most of your own natural skin oils and other natural food and plant oils to keep your skin comfortable and beautifully healthy all year round.

 Use Natural Oils to Stay Comfortable in Your Skin

 Like many of my patients, you may not realize that your skin is the largest organ of your entire body.
 It performs a number of tasks to keep the rest of you healthy like filtering out toxins and keeping you warm.
 As such, we need to keep our skin clean to remove the toxins that are released everyday in our sweat.

 However, when we take a shower or bath, especially in winter, the use of drying, commercial soaps may cause us to lose much of the natural oils that our skin possesses.
 Further, you may do what many of my patients do and that is add processed chemical moisturizers to your skin which can serve to dry, irritate, and inflame it even more.

 Still another cause for dry skin can be our diets – dehydration and lack of eating natural oils can add to skin woes.
 This can wind up with skin that is dry and uncomfortable.